Fishbourne Meadows

 3. Follow little board walks across the marshy ground ahead of you.
 The water of Chichester Harbour will be to your right.
 After a little plank bridge takes you over a particularly wet spot, the path will veer around to the left and then go over a little wall with a drainage chute.
 Go over this and then drop down and go through a wooden kissing gate and onto a long section of boardwalk.

-4. Go through another kissing gate at the end and then continue straight ahead, walking along the sea wall.
+4. Go through another kissing gate at the end and continue straight ahead, walking along the sea wall.
 The water will now be directly to your right.
 Continue to another kissing gate and walk through an open paddock.
 Go through the gate at the opposite side and then simply stick with the same path as it takes you past the sailing club and boat yard of Dell Quay and on to the Crown and Anchor.
 Retrace your steps home.

 Did you know?